-Images of any subject are acceptable in open but do not include natural world or wildlife images as defined in Appendix 1.
+Images of any subject are acceptable in open but do not include natural world or wildlife images.

 Open category does not included images that meet the criteria for Altered Reality, except in Open Prints.

 2) Monochrome

 Monochrome images with various tones of only one colour, such as black & white.
 Other single tones such as sepia, cyanotype, selenium etc. are also acceptable.